BurrowBird/4chan-Thread-Muncher/Readme.txt

 If you want to redownload the same thread twice, use the Forget buttons.

 You can add threads by ID or via a search (within a board).
-Auto-following threads is not implemented.
-But auto-adding threads based on last search is.
+Auto-adding threads is based on the last search.

 ----